A BRIEF HISTORY OF RICH PEOPLE

 Life in Ancient Greece

 In the Roman Empire there were two types of people - citizens and non-citizens.
 Roman citizens had certain privileges.
 Originally to be a citizen you had to be born in Rome of Roman parents.
 From 89 BC all inhabitants of Italy were made Roman citizens.
 In 212 AD century all free people in the Roman Empire were made citizens.

 In Rome the upper class were called patricians.
 The Senators who ruled Rome came from patrician families.
 Below them were the equites.
 They were merchants and bankers and sometimes civil servants or army officers.
 All other free people were called plebeians.

 Rich people enjoyed luxuries such as mosaics and (in colder parts of the empire) panes of glass in windows and even a form of central heating called a hypocaust.
 Wealthy Romans also had wall paintings called murals in their houses.

 The wealthy owned very comfortable furniture.
 It was upholstered and finely carved.
 People ate while reclining on couches.
 Oil lamps were used for light.
 Furthermore some people had a piped water supply.
 Water was brought into towns in aqueducts they went along lead pipes to wealthy individual houses.

 Many wealthy Romans owned large estates in the countryside called villas.
 They were usually arranged to be self-sufficient.
 As well as farm workers there were craftsmen like a blacksmith, a carpenter and a potter.
-(Both farm labourers and craftsmen could be slaves).
+(Both farm laborers and craftsmen could be slaves).

 If the owner of the villa was absent a man called a villicus and his wife the villica ran the villa.